Jets fire coach Adam Gase after 2 seasons of failed offense

 The move was announced by the team a few hours after New York lost 28-14 at New England on Sunday to end the season 2-14 — the second-worst record in franchise history.

+“To our fans, it is obvious we have not been good enough,” Johnson said.
+“We are committed to building a strong organization, on and off the field, and will continue to provide the necessary resources to field a team that you can be proud of.”

-Darnold regressed in his third season before being sidelined twice because of an injured right shoulder, while the offense — ravaged by injuries early — was mostly inept.
+Darnold regressed in his third season before being sidelined twice because of an injured right shoulder, while the offense — ravaged by injuries early and not to mention the impact of the pandemic — was mostly inept.
 The Jets struggled until late in the season to put a consistently competitive offense on the field.
 Gase even handed off offensive play-calling duties to coordinator Dowell Loggains for a stretch to try to spark things.

 Gase shouldered the blame for not helping Darnold enough to develop, and also acknowledged he felt as though he let down the Jets and Johnson.